ncatlab/nlab-content/pages/4645.md

 =--

-The passage to the subset and qotient $[I,X]_{si}^{th}$ of the set of all smooth paths in the above definition is essentially the minimal adjustment to enforce that the concatenation of smooth paths at their endpoints defines the composition operation in a groupoid.
+The passage to the subset and quotient $[I,X]_{si}^{th}$ of the set of all smooth paths in the above definition is essentially the minimal adjustment to enforce that the concatenation of smooth paths at their endpoints defines the composition operation in a groupoid.

 +-- {: .un_prop}
 ###### Definition